 The ESWI Guideline document (see Resources area) for this incentive-based program outlines all domain criteria and participation requirements.
 BETA Workers' Compensation members are eligible to participate on an annual basis in improvement work designed to keep employees safe.

-Incentives for successful implementation of domains will apply to policy renewal and all domain requirements will be confirmed by a validation audit at policy year close.
+Incentives for successful implementation of domains will apply to policy renewal when domain requirements are met and confirmed by a validation audit at policy year close.

 In accordance with the California Ergonomics Standard, emphasis is on guiding system-level programming for ergonomic processes including education, hazard analysis and assessments for employees who use computer workstations.

 California’s Ergonomics Standard (CCR Title 8, Section 5110 – Repetitive Motion Injuries) requires employers to perform worksite evaluations of each job, process, or operation if there are one or more injuries from the same repetitive motion job task.
 Computer work is more commonplace in healthcare due to the emergence of electronic medical records.

 Repetitive keyboarding can be a risk factor for upper extremity injuries.
 Having a good plan in place for handling worksite assessments, policies, procedures, and staff education can help mitigate the harm to employees and cost to employers.

 An organizational program intended to reduce vehicle accidents and associated injuries, by encouraging the adoption of safe driving practices and sound mobile ergonomics for employees who work outside the office.

 Motor vehicle collisions continue to generate the most major occupational injuries and remains the world’s leading cause of death for people ages 15 to 29.
 These incidents can have lasting financial and psychological effects on employees, coworkers, families and employers.